How AI-Powered Tools Can Help Recruiters & HR Teams

 Find higher quality candidates

-As the volume of candidates increases, it’s very useful to find and evaluate candidates based on their skills and potential.
+It’s always useful to find and evaluate candidates based on their skills and potential.
 AI helps you do that with a degree of automation, to highlight those people most suitable for a given opportunity.
+When the volume of roles or candidates or both is increasing, or you just need to be able to make smarter choices faster, AI can help.

-AI can also help you discover contacts you might not have even considered within a more manual process.
-As algorithms learn which skills tend to be relevant for which jobs, and infers the skills someone might have or learn in the future, it can recommend people for open roles.
+AI can help you discover contacts you might not have even considered within a more manual process.
+As algorithms learn which skills tend to be relevant for which jobs, and infers the skills someone might have or learn in the future, it can recommend people for open roles... and they may not be people you would have otherwise considered.
 Make sure the AI-powered recommendations can be explained: you need to know not just who’s a fit, but why the system suggested these candidates for review.
 In turn, explain recommendations and decisions to candidates.

 Prioritize hard-to-fill roles